MAdvokatov/devops_course/README.md

 4
 -----------------------------------
 The changes are missing in master since we are working in another branch right now .
+Fixed that with git merge new_branch which is the name of the branch I worked in .